Teenage Therapy Specialist in Charlotte, Matthews NC

-Child and adolescent therapists are responsible for providing psychological evaluations and therapy for young people and children.
+Child and adolescent therapists are responsible for providing psychological assessment and therapy for young people and children.
 At Reaching Resolution, Our multidisciplinary team has the training and expertise in all aspects of teen health.
-For more information call us today or book an appointment online.
+If your children are going through some usual teenage issues, don’t worry and meet Shannon Freeman.
+She has specialized in group therapy for children and teens in crisis on an adolescent inpatient unit.
+For more information contact us today or book an appointment online.
 We are conveniently located at 9719 Northeast Parkway, Suite 100 Matthews NC 28105.

 Table of Contents: